sba340/ni-cu-bayesian-optimization/discrete-benchmark/README.md

 # Discrete Bayesian Optimization for Ni-Cu Catalyst Screening

 Adapts the Bayesian optimization workflow from [Kayode, Hill & Montemore (2023), *J. Mater.
 Chem.
 A*, 11, 19128](https://doi.org/10.1039/D3TA02830E) to a Ni-Cu bimetallic coking-susceptibility dataset.
-Reproduces the paper's discrete-candidate-pool BO loop exactly — no ML potentials, relaxations, or continuous optimizers in the search itself.

 ## What this does